-- In Module Manager, in the Module Library window, double-click the module you want to play.
-The Welcome Wizard opens. - In the Welcome Wizard, under Select play mode, choose Look for a game online, and then follow the other Wizard steps as the module requires. - 3.
+- In Module Manager, in the Module Library window, doubleclick the module you want to play.
+The Welcome Wizard opens. - 2.
+In the Welcome Wizard, under Select play mode, choose Look for a game online, and then follow the other Wizard steps as the module requires. - 3.
 Click Finish.
-Your module now loads. - 4.
-Click the Connect button. - 5.
-In the Server controls, click Invite Players.
+Your module now loads.